-The electrical data lists fuse sizes for all models including the most commonly used heater sizes.
+The electrical data lists fuse and wire sizes (75°C copper) for all models including the most commonly used heater sizes.
 Also shown are the number of field power circuits required for the various models with heaters.

 The unit rating plate lists a maximum fuse or circuit breaker that is to be used with the equipment.
 The correct size must be used for proper circuit protection and also to assure that there will be no nuisance tripping due to the momentary high starting current of the compressor motor.